A-New-BellHope/bellhopcuda/README.md

 multithreaded and CUDA modes.
 It is also present in the original `BELLHOP` / `BELLHOP3D` code.

+## Compilation

+We use a CMake-based build system.
+Please see the [doc/compilation.md](doc/compilation.md) document for detailed instructions.

 ## Speed

 - The speedup in multithreaded mode roughly scales with the number of